bashexplode/boko/README.md

 # boko Application Hijack Scanner for macOS ![This is boko](https://github.com/bashexplode/boko/blob/master/boko.png)
-boko.py is a application scanner for macOS that searches for and identifies potential dylib hijacking and weak dylib vulnerabilities for application executables, as well as scripts an application may use that have the potential to be backdoored.
+boko.py is an application scanner for macOS that searches for and identifies potential dylib hijacking and weak dylib vulnerabilities for application executables, as well as scripts an application may use that have the potential to be backdoored.
 The tool also calls out interesting files and lists them instead of manually browsing the file system for analysis.
 With the active discovery function, there's no more guess work if an executable is vulnerable to dylib hijacking!